 Walking with the BJs

 What it did not mention were the turrets on the wall at strategic vantage points.
-Fine rain, low mist and a dull sky kept the best views from the trek that day which meant a closer look at the vegetation, buildings and people which perhaps drew us a little bit closer than the usual picture snapping of great views and scenery.
+Fine rain, low mist, and a dull sky kept the best views from the trek that day which meant a closer look at the vegetation, buildings, and people which perhaps drew us a little bit closer than the usual picture-snapping of great views and scenery.

-The BJ Hikers are keen to share their knowledge of the terrain and, local history which creates an instant sense of camaraderie.
+The BJ Hikers are keen to share their knowledge of the terrain and, a local history which creates an instant sense of camaraderie.
 It seemed as though we had known each other longer and had spent more time together in this vintage corner of China.

 On each day hike, around 40 people representing as many as 20 different countries congregate to explore a rural and wild part of the wall.
 Sketch maps of the trek of the day are handed out on the bus.
-Simple on paper but in reality the sense of distance and terrain are difficult to gauge.
+Simple on paper but in reality, the sense of distance and terrain are difficult to gauge.